sanghanet/sanghanet/README.md

       Your access has to be set up and your IP whitelisted before you can remotely connect using above URL.

-   Since .env files will contain 'secrets' as well, NEVER push them into git repositories.
+   > Since .env files will contain 'secrets' as well, NEVER push them into git repositories.
-   Manage them on your computer only..
+   > Manage them on your computer only..

    WARNING! - Currently if the DB_NAME and COLL_NAME local variables are not matching any database and collection in your mongo cluster, no error is thrown but functionality will be lost.
 Consider that as possible cause when debugging.

+# start the system
+   ## Manual (legacy) mode
- 4. If you would like to start the front-end + dev server, run `npm start` in the client directory.
+   1. If you would like to start the front-end + dev server, run `npm start` in the client directory.

- 5. If you would like to start the back-end server with local db, run `npm run local` in the server directory.
+   2. If you would like to start the back-end server with local db, run `npm run local` in the server directory.

    Feel free to config other .env files and start scripts...

-    NOTE: for Windows users, with bash as their shell for npm scripts: edit your '.npmrc' config file (ususally in C:\Users\[username] folder) and set bash as 'shell' & 'script-shell' for example:
-            shell=E:\Dev\Tools\PortableGit\bin\bash.exe
-            script-shell=E:\Dev\Tools\PortableGit\bin\bash.exe
+   ## Automatic mode
+   a) In project ROOT folder run `npm run dev`.
+This command:

+      - set DEV_SERVER variable to 1
+      - start client dev server and backend server (atlas conf.) concurrently

+   b) Or in project ROOT folder run `npm run build`.
+This command:

+      - set DEV_SERVER variable to 0
+      - run client build and copy to server
+      - run backend server (atlas conf.)

 # test deployment